sudoNass/ROS-on-Ubuntu-VirtualBox/README.md

 And for Machine Folder you can leave it as default unless you want to save it in a specific location it's up to you

-the type we are going to select "Linux" nd the version Ubuntu(64-bit)
+the type we are going to select "Linux" and the version Ubuntu(64-bit)
 <img width="561" alt="image" src="https://user-images.githubusercontent.com/107954336/176768419-ea517804-dde5-4098-a20d-ecd02495d7d7.png">

-for memoriy size you need at least 4GB RAM
+for memory size you need at least 4GB RAM

 <img width="560" alt="image" src="https://user-images.githubusercontent.com/107954336/176768667-369e2f5f-efcc-49dc-a056-db27d8f055fe.png">